 Please note that courts and court staff cannot offer legal advice.
 If you need legal help because you are facing eviction, foreclosure, or have another dispute with your landlord, you should seek advice from an attorney.
 See Appendix A below for more information.
 You can also review details on getting legal help, visit the Coalition for Court Access website, or see details on the Landlord and Tenant Settlement Conference Program.

-The Centers for Disease Control and Prevention has extended and modified an Order to temporarily halt certain residential evictions to prevent the spread of COVID-19, under Section 361 of the Public Health Service Act (42 U.S.C.
-264) and 42 CFR 70.2 until June 30, 2021.
+The Centers for Disease Control and Prevention has extended an Order to temporarily halt certain residential evictions to prevent the spread of COVID-19, under Section 361 of the Public Health Service Act (42 U.S.C.
+264) and 42 CFR 70.2 until July 31, 2021.

 Forms are available to assist tenants: